 Dance, Read, and Speak Icelandic in November!

 November Festivals and celebrations in Iceland are as unique as we are.
 The beginning of the month is usually when Iceland Airwaves takes over Reykjavik.
-The weekend-long music festival features local and international performers from Björk to Vampire Weekend.
-Unfortunately, 2020’s festival has fallen to COVID-19, but you can still get your groove on at one of our many live music spots!
+The weekend-long music festival features local and international performers.

 You might want to discover the Reykjavik Book Fair for more quiet contemplation, which usually occurs from mid to end of November.
-Again, it looks like it’s cancelled for 2020.
-Still, you can discover why Reykjavik was named a UNESCO City of Literature with a visit to Reykjavík City Library.
+You can discover why Reykjavik was named a UNESCO City of Literature with a visit to Reykjavík City Library.
+If crime novels is more your thing, you can check out the Iceland Noir book festival.

 And for a truly immersive experience, November 16 is Dagur íslenskrar tungu or Icelandic Language Day.
 We celebrate our literary father, Jónas Hallgrímsson’s birthday and our mother tongue by encouraging everyone to speak Icelandic.
 Join one of our walking tours, and we’ll help you get fluent in no time!
 Or at least pick up a few key phrases!

 Northern Lights in Iceland in November